-■ Main Circuit Wire Gauges and Tightening Torques
+Main Circuit Wire Gauges and Tightening Torques

-WARNING Electrical Shock Hazard.
+A WARNING Electrical Shock Hazard.
 Make sure that the protective ground wire complies with technical standards and local safety regulations.
-The EN 61800-5-1:2007 standard specifies that you must wire the power supply to automatically deenergize when the protective ground wire disconnects.
+The EN 61800-5-1: 2007 standard specifies that users must wire the power supply to automatically turn off when the protective ground wire disconnects.
 If you turn on the internal EMC filter, the leakage current of the drive will be more than 3.5 mA.
-Use these closed-loop crimp terminals or equivalent to connect a protective ground wire that has a minimum cross-sectional area of 10 mm2 (copper wire).
+You can also connect a protective ground wire that has a minimum cross-sectional area of 10 mm (copper wire).
+If you do not obey the standards and regulations, it can cause serious injury or death.